patrickshaughnessy/portfolio-site-angular/posts/2016-01-24-Your-First-Flux-Flow-Demystified.md

 date: '01-24-2016'
 tags: ['Flux', 'React', 'Javascript']
 ---
-Last week at [Coding House](https://codinghouse.co/#!home "Coding House"), a some of us chose to create a web app using React.
+Last week at [Coding House](https://codinghouse.co/#!home "Coding House"), some of us chose to create a web app using React.
 Our group made a forum for prospective or current students and alumni of dev bootcamps to ask questions and share their experiences.
 Check it out [here](https://reddit-for-devcamps.herokuapp.com/ "Link To DevCampFire").

 Listening to some of the frustrations from the other teams as well as working through our own issues during the project, I thought that doing a little Flux flow tutorial would be beneficial.
 I'll use Robbie McLellan's SwordOfTheNinja template to start out, which you can find [here](https://github.com/rlm14/SwordOfTheNinja "Sword Of The Ninja Link").
 I like to use it whenever I start React projects because it has all the essentials for creating a full stack React app like babel and jspm without any unnecessary sugar.
 Make sure to give him a star if you use it in your projects!